 At Toptal, we’re building a software product that aims to revolutionize team creation, contracting, and human resources.
-Our team is completely distributed: we have no office, and we work from all around the globe.
+Our remote team is completely distributed: we have no office, and we work from all around the globe.
 And when I say “all around the globe”, I mean all around the globe: our internal staff consists of nearly 50 full-time individuals from Brazil, USA, Russia, Argentina, Czech Republic, Ukraine, Hungary, and more.
 This includes engineers, designers, recruiters, sales, and executives.

 We all work from home, and we’re good at it: we’ve had countless Skype sessions, code reviews, feature iterations—all components in building a great product.
 We work hard, and we’ve been at it with as much fervor and energy as ever.